RLB2310/blog/content/_index.md

 https://github.com/RLB2310

-A simple webpage documenting my projects, ranging from selfhosting on my Raspberry Pi, to organising and customising my Linux systems.
+A simple webpage documenting my projects, ranging from selfhosting on my Raspberry Pi, to organising and customising my desktops and laptops.

 Some examples of what I've documented :